solring/darkside-backend/README.md

 ### Use mounted volumes
 1. Create folder to be mounted as docker volume and to store DB data.
 2. Modify `docker-compose.env`.
-Change the MONDO environment variable to your created folder.
+Change the environment variable to your created folder.
     ``` docker-compose.env
     MONGO=/path/to/your/db/folder
     ```
-3. Run startdocker.sh
+3. Run `startdocker.sh`
     ```
     ./scripts/startdocker.sh
     ```